johnbradley/example-service-spark/README.md

-# Example Binder with the Spark Service
+# Example Binder with the Spark

 A Binder-compatible repo that uses Spark